salsita/prism/docs/custom-matchers/writing-custom-matcher.md

 ## Writing Custom Matcher

-Implementation of Custom Matcher is fairly straighforward, let's have a look at `exactMatcher` implementation:
+Let's have a look at the `exactMatcher` implementation:

 ```javascript
 export default pattern => {